zekenie/review-week-assessment/README.md

 ## Starting

-1. Fork this repository to your own Github user account
+1. Fork this repository to your own Github user account.
-2. Clone this to your local machine
+2. Clone this to your local machine.
 3. `npm install`
-4. You can run `npm test` which will continuously run the test suite upon file updates
+4. You can run `npm test` which will continuously run the test suite upon file updates.
 5. Read through the project structure, you'll be primarily working in `models/article.js` and  `routes/index.js` in that order.
 6. Start working through the tests in `test/`.
 You have to mark them as active (from pending) by changing `xit` to `it`
 7. `git commit` often as you make progress on the tests.